 A formal user registration and de-registration process SHALL be implemented to enable assignment of access rights.
 The allocation and use of privileged access rights SHALL be restricted and controlled.
 Password management systems SHALL be interactive and SHALL ensure strong passwords.

-The following controls SHALL be applied and fulfilled:
+The following controls SHALL be applied and fulfilled (reference see fn.
+7):